 That’s the epitome of salvation for the jailer and for us.
-“Having believed in God,” (Acts 16:34, NKJV), and have our whole lives turned around.
+“Believing in God,” (Acts 16:34), and have our whole lives turned around.
 The jailer may have been the guard on duty that night, but he was the one set free!
 For that’s what salvation does for all that come to Him.

 What would it have been like?
 I think we already know.
 The circumstances may be different but the salvation is the same.